DiggidyDev/alwaysAI/README.md

 * [wkhtmltoimage.exe](https://wkhtmltopdf.org/downloads.html)

 ## Adding .exe to PATH
-This is necessary to process the HTML string into an image for semantic segmentation.
+This is necessary to process the HTML string into an image for the semantic segmentation's legend.
 In your command prompt, run the following: `set PATH=%PATH%;C:\path\to\wkhtmltopdf\bin`